Youth sports coaches have an obligation to prioritize character development along with the teaching of the sport.

 Conflict of Interests in a Win-First Culture

-Kids participating in youth sports are typically between the ages of 5 and 18.
-This time frame encompasses early instructional programs through higher-level competition in high school athletics.
 At the recreational level, attending to an athlete’s physical or emotional needs is relatively straight-forward.
-The goal is fun, so a coach can easily divert time and energy away from the action to focus on the individual.
+The goal is fun, so a coach can easily divert time and energy away from the field to focus on the individual.

 Performance Expectations & Conditional Behavior